EXCLUSIVE-Hollysys management to lead take-private deal at $1.8 bln valuation -sources

 Neither Hollysys nor Wang responded to Reuters requests for comment.
 The Beijing municipal government also did not respond.

-The company's U.S.-listed shares rose more than 10% in premarket trade following news of the plan.
+U.S.-listed shares of Hollysys rose nearly 18% in morning trade following news of the plan.

 The consortium took the view that Hollysys, which was listed in New York in 2008, was undervalued in the U.S. market, the people said.